 "Pink House" Los Angeles, CA

 While in Los Angeles, the band presumably rehearsed in the large, pink house where they stayed.
-According to McNally, it was located just off Western Boulevard, near Watts.
+According to McNally, it was located just off Western Boulevard, in the North Adams District at 2511 3rd Avenue.

 The Straight Theater, 1702 Haight St, San Francisco, CA